 Give us a rough breakdown of your inventory, by category, to give people an idea of what “kind” of seller you are.

 I sell in a large variety of categories.
 Year to date, here are my top 5 categories and the percentage of my total sales that they comprise:

 - Office Products 7.11%

-And tell us about your sources.
+And tell us about your Amazon inventory sources.
 This is a subject people can be very guarded about (myself included), so be as specific or vague as you’d like.